 By 1965 he was back in Chicago and in 1970 brother Nick joined him in his group, the Teardrops.
 Slim’s recording career began in 1966, with the song “Scufflin'”, followed by a number of singles leading into the mid 1970s.

-He became a Chicago blues fixture in his own right, developing a guitar style that blended a distinct vibrato with a slide-guitar-like sound formed with his bare fingers against the strings.
-Known for playing with picks on both the thumb and index finger of his right hand – a somewhat unusual technique for the blues – the guitarist was recognized as much for his powerful, gruff vocals as his musicianship.
-With more than 30 albums to his credit, Slim also was known for an encyclopedic mastery of the blues.
+He became a Chicago blues fixture in his own right, developing a guitar style that blended a distinct vibrato with a slide-guitar-like sound formed with his bare fingers against the strings, rather than a slide.
+Known for playing with picks on both the thumb and index finger of his right hand – common in country and blue grass, but a somewhat unusual technique for the blues – Magic Slim was recognized as much for his powerful, gruff vocals as his musicianship.
+With 36 albums to his credit, Slim also was known for an encyclopedic mastery of the blues.

-He recorded his first album in 1977, Born Under A Bad Sign, this was the first of 36 albums and during the 1980s he won his first W.C.
+He recorded his first album in 1977, Born Under A Bad Sign and during the 1980s he won his first W.C.
 Handy Award.

 In 2003 Magic Slim and the Teardrops won the W.C.
 Handy Award as ‘Blues Band Of The Year’ for the sixth time.

 Slim, who was a heavy smoker suffered from emphysema and heart problems, was forced by illness to cut short a tour with his band, the Teardrops, in late January.
 He was hospitalized in Phoenixville, but transferred later to Philadelphia.

 There Magic Slim died from multiple ailments on 21 February 2013, at the age of 75.